nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf91/nrf9160_gs.rst

    At this stage, the device is provisioned on nRF Cloud, but not yet associated with your nRF Cloud account.
    When the DK has connected, the **LED3** double pulse blinks to indicate that user association is required and you can move to the next step.

 #.
-In the Add LTE Device window from Step 4, enter your device ID and ownership code.
+In the **Add LTE Device** view from Step 4, enter your device ID and ownership code (**PIN/HWID**).

    .. figure:: images/nrfcloud_add_lte_device.png
-      :alt: nRF Cloud - Add LTE Device window
+      :alt: nRF Cloud - Add LTE Device view

-      nRF Cloud - Add LTE Device window
+      nRF Cloud - Add LTE Device view

    * **Device ID:** The device ID is composed of *nrf-* and the 15-digit :term:`International Mobile (Station) Equipment Identity (IMEI)` number that is printed on the label of your nRF9160 DK.
      For example, *nrf-123456789012345*.
-   * **Ownership code:** The ownership code is the PIN or the hardware ID of your DK, and it is found on the label of your nRF9160 DK.
+   * **PIN/HWID:** The ownership code is the PIN or the hardware ID of your DK, and it is found on the label of your nRF9160 DK.
+     This is not the PIN code for your SIM card.

      If the label contains a PIN in addition to the IMEI number, enter this pin.
      If it does not contain a PIN, enter the Hardware ID (HWID) HEX code, with or without colons.